 If you would like to contact us using British Sign Language (BSL), contactSCOTLAND-BSL gives you access to an online video relay interpreting service.
 There is high demand for these tickets and we advise you to call as close to 9.00am as possible and not to hang up; calls are placed in a queue.

-- We are providing live BSL interpreting for First Minister's Question Time until the end of June 2019.
+- We are providing live BSL interpreting for First Minister's Question Time until end of June 2020.

 - We welcome calls using the Next Generation Text (NGT) service.
 There is high demand for these tickets and we advise you to call as close to 9.00am as possible and not to hang up; calls are placed in a queue.